It had to have been lost in the mail. It's the only plausible explanation.

 The former vice president of government relations at Telus, Dave Cunningham, chose John Dyble—then the deputy minister to then-premier Christy Clark—as his dinner date.

-In addition to Spectra, the energy industry was well represented with lobbyists from the Canadian Association of Petroleum Producers, the B.C.
-LNG Alliance, Woodfibre LNG, the Independent Power Producers of B.C., Imperial Oil, ConocoPhillips Canada, and Cenovus Energy.
+In addition to Spectra, the energy industry was well represented with lobbyists from the Canadian Association of Petroleum Producers, Woodfibre LNG, the Independent Power Producers of B.C., Imperial Oil, ConocoPhillips Canada, and Cenovus Energy.

 Kinder Morgan found time to squeeze in the dinner between the B.C.
 Liberal party's annual leader's golf tournament in September and Clark's Burnaby homecoming dinner in November.